Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 <br>

 I am based at the Australian National University (ANU), and since mid-2023, I've been working as the senior data manager for the Language Data Commons of Australia ([LDaCA](https://www.ldaca.edu.au/)).
-Prior to this, I worked for the {{< glossary_link display="ARC" id="arc" >}} Centre of Excellence for the Dynamics of Language ([CoEDL](https://legacy.dynamicsoflanguage.edu.au/)), who could offer a eight year data manager position, very generous in a field where contracts often last only two or three years.
-It was at CoEDL where I first took on this academic-adjacent role, focusing on bolstering research and {{< glossary_link display="research infrastructure" id="research-infrastructure" >}}.
+Prior to this, I worked for the <GlossaryLink display="ARC" id="arc" /> Centre of Excellence for the Dynamics of Language ([CoEDL](https://legacy.dynamicsoflanguage.edu.au/)), who could offer a eight year data manager position, very generous in a field where contracts often last only two or three years.
+It was at CoEDL where I first took on this academic-adjacent role, focusing on bolstering research and <GlossaryLink display="research infrastructure" id="research-infrastructure" />.
 It was also the first time I had heard of such a position becoming available that addressed the data management and archiving needs of those actively recording or assembling cultural heritage data.
-Such data includes tabular data, text {{< glossary_link display="corpora" id="corpus" >}}, collections of songs and music, ethnographic interviews, elicited linguistic content, oral histories, traditional narratives and lexicons, and can be in different formats, such as text, video, audio, image, film, magnetic tape and digital files.
+Such data includes tabular data, text <GlossaryLink display="corpora" id="corpus" />, collections of songs and music, ethnographic interviews, elicited linguistic content, oral histories, traditional narratives and lexicons, and can be in different formats, such as text, video, audio, image, film, magnetic tape and digital files.

 <br>